hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 There is no way to make a third-party data type iterable.
 Library authors can implement adapters to output a view of their data structure as a slice, or to spit out values over a channel.
-But that puts extra complexity on code that uses third-party data structures;
-and requires programmers to use non-standard idioms.
+But that puts extra complexity on code that uses third-party data structures, and requires programmers to use non-standard idioms.

 Yet another privilege is that only standard types can be compared using `==`, `>`, etc.

-The biggest problem is that only standard libraries are allowed to define generic types.
+And of course only standard libraries are allowed to define generic types.
 This is severely limiting to the library ecosystem around Go.
 It means that, for example,
 a third-party functional data structures library, or a third-party futures library will never be as usable as the standard library collection types.

-Rust supports generics for third-party code.
+Rust supports generics for third-party code;
-And Rust implements iteration, equality, and comparison via traits that any third-party type can implement.
+and Rust implements iteration, equality, and comparison via traits that any third-party type can implement.
 Third-party Rust types are nearly indistinguishable from standard library types,